hardlystrictlyjerry/hardlystrictlyjerry.github.io/spire.md

 **1. Download Spire app.**

 First, download the free [Spire app](https://apps.apple.com/us/app/spire-music-recorder-studio/id1013021109).
-You need an iOS device (iPhone or iPad).
+You need an iOS device (iPhone or iPad) for this link.
 I will refer to "iPhone" in the remainder of these instructions, but iPads are just the same.

+There may be an Android version available too.

 **2. Download a copy of an HSJ Spire "project" (song).**

-Second, once the app is installed, navigate to this page using a browser on your iPhone and click on one of the "Spire Project" links below.
-Hopefully, it will ask you if you want to open the link in the Spire app.
-You want to say Yes.
-(If this doesn't happen, let me know so I can update these instructions).
+Second, once the app is installed, you should be able to open it on your phone by clicking the link in the text message.

 This will download a copy of the project to your phone.
 If you accidentally delete all the tracks or something, you can recover by deleting the project and downloading a new copy.
-Nothing you do on your phone will affect the Spire projects on this page.
+Nothing you do on your phone will affect the Spire projects in the cloud.

 **3. Record additional tracks on your Spire Project copy.**